The Dynamical Ensemble of the Posner Molecule is not Symmetric

 The structure of the isolated PM is unknown.
 However, a series of studies \cite{treboux2000symmetry, treboux2000existence, swift2018posner, player2018posner} suggest a high degree of symmetry, e.g.~\ce{S6} and beyond, which was later exploited \cite{swift2018posner} in deriving the molecule's hypothetical entanglement-driven interaction mechanisms. \cite{lin2018structures,player2018posner}.
-That the symmetry of the cluster might in fact be lower, has, on the other hand, been pointed out as early as 2003 in the work of Yin et.\ al \cite{yin2003biological}, and then later in Refs.~\citenum{lin2018structures, player2018posner}.
-Indeed, Swift et al. \cite{swift2018posner}, while utilizing the \ce{S6}-symmetry in deriving the specifics of the quantum brain hypothesis, acknowledge the existence of multiple more stable structures of lower symmetries, and the energy differences between the higher and lower symmetry structures reported by them are greater than what would be provided by thermal fluctuations at room temperature.
+That the symmetry of the cluster might in fact be lower, has, on the other hand, been pointed out as early as 2003 in the work of Yin et al.\ \cite{yin2003biological}, and then later in Refs.~\citenum{lin2018structures} and \citenum{ player2018posner}.
+Based on studies of the PM so far, two possibilities ought to be addressed: a) could the molecule exist as a stable entity, i.e.\ corresponding to a minimum on the Potential Energy Surface (PES), of high symmetry that is dominantly populated at physiological temperatures, as motivated by Refs.\ \citenum{treboux2000existence,treboux2000symmetry}, or b) could thermal fluctuations average the molecule's geometry to an effective structure of high symmetry, i.e.\ of an overall \ce{S6} symmetry, despite the ensemble comprising predominantly low symmetry states, as advocated in \citenum{swift2018posner} ?
+Ref.\ \citenum{swift2018posner} reports the energy difference between \ce{S6} and \ce{C1} to be $0.06$ eV = $1.53$ meV/atom = $2.33\;k_{B}T$, while Ref.\ \citenum{treboux2000existence} suggests an alternate value of $0.13$ eV = $3.33$ meV/atom = $5.06\;k_{B}T$ between \ce{S6} and \ce{C2}, suggesting that these structures are thermally accessible, thereby highlighting the importance of probing hypothesis b) by studying the dynamical ensemble properties.
+Indeed, Swift et al.\cite{swift2018posner}, while utilizing the \ce{S6}-symmetry in deriving the specifics of the quantum brain hypothesis, acknowledge the existence of multiple more stable structures of lower symmetries.
 Moreover, it was understood that they considered non-equilibrated structures, assumed to exist in the average, for their calculations \cite{Swift2020pvtcomms}.
 Naturally, considering a more symmetric yet less stable molecular structure has important implications on its spin properties, and prior works \cite{treboux2000symmetry, treboux2000existence, kanzaki2001calcium} could have suffered from the use of poor basis sets available at the time and the use of molecular force fields rather than \textit{ab initio} methods.
-Molecular dynamics-based studies \cite{mancardi2017detection, stokely2019molecular} using improved force-fields \cite{ainsworth2012polarizable, demichelis2018simulation} suggest the less symmetric point group \ce{C3} for the molecule as well.
+Molecular dynamics-based studies \cite{mancardi2017detection} using improved force-fields \cite{ainsworth2012polarizable, demichelis2018simulation} suggest the less symmetric point group \ce{C3} for the molecule as well.
 Thus, given the conflicting state of the literature on the one the hand, and the importance of the existence of highly symmetric Posner clusters in support of recent quantum biological hypotheses on the other hand, we were prompted to conclusively re-examine the structure of the PM.